More Americans think companies benefit from legal immigration, a new AP-NORC poll finds

 At the same time, perceptions of illegal immigration haven't shifted meaningfully.
 Americans continue to see fewer benefits from people who come to the U.S. illegally, and they're more likely to see major risks from these immigrants, including the concern that they'll commit crimes while in the U.S.

 Trump, a Republican, has focused much of his attention on arresting and deporting those in the country illegally, but new screenings, vetting and increased costs are also impacting people who want to come to the U.S. legally to work or study.
 On Friday, Trump signed a proclamation to overhaul the H-1B visa program, one of the most common pathways for highly skilled foreign workers, requiring now a $100,000 fee for applications.
+The application fee was previously $215, plus other relatively nominal processing charges.
 The Trump administration is also subjecting green card applicants to “anti-Americanism” screening, and students applying for visas now need to adhere to social media vetting.

 Even Republicans are less likely to say legal immigration should be reduced than they were earlier this year and more likely to say it should remain as is.